toshas/torch-fidelity/doc/sphinx/source/index.rst

 .. _KID: https://arxiv.org/pdf/1801.01401.pdf
 .. _PPL: https://arxiv.org/pdf/1812.04948.pdf

-**Epsilon-exactness**: Unlike many other reimplementations, the values produced by torch-fidelity match reference implementations up to machine precision.
+**Precision**: Unlike many other reimplementations, the values produced by torch-fidelity match reference implementations up to machine precision.
 This allows using torch-fidelity for reporting metrics in papers instead of scattered and slow reference implementations.
-[Read more about epsilon-exactness of this code.](doc/fidelity.md)

 **Efficiency**: Feature sharing between different metrics saves recomputation time, and an additional caching level avoids recomputing features and statistics whenever possible.
 High efficiency allows using torch-fidelity in the